 The TCP includes development standards and design guidelines for property owners and developers wishing to redevelop private property within the TCP area.
 The TCP provides measures to ensure appropriate transitions with adjacent residential neighborhoods.

-Measure N. On November 4, 2014, San Bruno voters approved Measure N, which relaxed restrictions on building height, residential density and above ground parking garages in the TCP area to achieve the desired character and scale of development along the corridors.
-Measure N allows buildings up to five stories on El Camino Real and San Bruno Avenue, four stories on San Mateo Avenue, and seven stories in the Station area.
+2014 Measure N. On November 4, 2014, San Bruno voters approved Measure N, which relaxed restrictions on building height, residential density and above ground parking garages in the TCP area to achieve the desired character and scale of development along the corridors.
+Measure N allows buildings up to five stories on El Camino Real and San Bruno Avenue, four stories on San Mateo Avenue, and seven stories in the Station Area.